zhahui/kasisto-server-api/setup.md

 creating simple stubs of the endpoints, which can take anywhere from a few hours to a few days, depending on your language of choice and your experience level.

+ > **NOTE:** *The Level of Effort is a rough estimation if implementation goes
+ > smoothly with a bank, this can drastically change based on the difficulty of
+ > implementation with the bank's services.
+The estimations are made with the
+ > Scrum Process in mind using fibonnaci numbers (1, 2, 3, 5, 8) as work days.*

 ## Intents and their Services